All Products

 Solution

-• If you are using the StorageClass conversion feature to convert a volume that supports multiple mounts, such as an OSS or NAS volume, to a disk volume, and you want to ensure that different replicas of your business can normally share data on the volume, we recommend that you create a new restore task and select alibabacloud-cnfs-nas as the target type for StorageClass conversion.
+• If you are using the StorageClass conversion feature to convert a volume that supports multiple mounts, such as an OSS or NAS volume, to a disk volume, and you want to ensure that different replicas of your application can normally share data on the volume, we recommend that you create a new restore job and select alibabacloud-cnfs-nas as the target type for StorageClass conversion.
 This way, a NAS volume managed by CNFS is used.
 For more information, see Use CNFS to manage NAS file systems (recommended).

-The status of the restore task is completed but some resources are not created in the restore cluster
+The status of the restore task is Completed but some resources are not created in the restore cluster

 Issue